learnbyexample/practice_python_projects/practice_python_projects.md

 After solving exercises that test your understanding of syntax and common logical problems, working on projects is often recommended as the next step in the programming journey.

 Working on projects that'll help you solve real world use cases would be ideal.
-You'll likely have enough incentive to push through difficulties instead of abandoning the project.
+You'll have enough incentive to push through difficulties instead of abandoning the project.

 Sometimes though, you just don't know what to work on.
-Or, you have ideas, but not sure how to implement them, how to break down the project into manageable parts, etc. In such cases, a learning resource focused on projects can help.
+Or, you have ideas, but not sure how to implement them, how to break down the project into manageable parts and so on.
+In such cases, a learning resource focused on projects can help.

 This book presents five beginner to intermediate level projects inspired by real world use cases: